As part of the safari package, we found that most companies ended the safari with “rest” days in Zanzibar. This is a view from my room.

 Resting wasn’t what I traveled to Africa for and, while I wanted to see the Indian Ocean, I wasn’t interested in a holiday resort atmosphere.
 We did spend one day and night in the city of Zanzibar and took a tour of the city the day we arrived and then a tour of one of their famous spice farms, where many of our most exotic spices are produced.
 The harbor was especially colorful with enormous boats and small archaic fishing boats, lots of cats.
 We got some sense of the culture of the city.
 As an aside, we stumbled on a house in town with a plaque on the building saying Freddie Mercury was born here.
 That was a surprise!
 Here are some pictures of the harbor and vicinity.

-Much of the tour was devoted to learning about the slave trade to the east that thrived there for hundreds of year, long before the slave trade to the west.
-I found it illuminating, and depressing since, in our public schools, we mostly only learn about the slave trade to the Americas.
+Much of the tour was devoted to learning about the slave trade to the east that thrived there for hundreds of years, long before the slave trade to the west began.
+I found it illuminating since, in our public schools, we only learned about the slave trade to the Americas.
+The eastern slave trade was a huge business and cruel beyond belief.
 If you want to read more about this, here is an article from the Guardian. https://www.theguardian.com/world/2010/aug/26/slave-markets-zanzibar

-Reading it brought back many of the images I didn’t have the heart to photograph.
-I did, however reticently, take a picture of the life-size statues of slaved in a pit.
+Reading this article brought back many of the images I hadn’t had the heart to photograph.
+I did, very reticently, take a picture of the life-size statues of slaved in a pit.

 On a cheerier note, our visit to the spice farm the next day was a great deal of fun.
 While we were hearing about the difference between green and red bananas, I spotted a little rodent and left the group to see what it was.
 It turned out to be an elephant shrew or sengi.
 The people there said I was very lucky to have seen it as they are rarely seen.
 It’s obvious where they get their name, and they may even be an ancient spin-off of the ancestors of elephants.

 But the main draw for heading sound was the nature preserve about 25 minutes from us.
-Zanzibar is the only place in the world where red-backed colobus monkeys are indigenous.
+Zanzibar is the only place in the world where Kirk’s red colobus monkeys are indigenous.
+There are only around 6,000 individuals in existence.
 They apparently live in complete harmony with the many blue monkeys found there.
-I have read that the two monkey species do everything together except mating!
-Be prepared for many pictures beginning with a strange little group of mother and baby colobus with a young blue monkey, seeming like one family.
-I actually think the baby bit the blue monkey in the 2nd picture – like two kids.
+I have read that the two monkey species do everything together but do not inter-mate!
+Be prepared for many pictures beginning with a fun little group of mother and baby colobus with a young blue monkey, seeming like one family.
+I actually think the baby bit the blue monkey in the 2nd picture – like two squabbling kids.

-In the next photos you can see the Red-back part of the colobus monkey and, if you look closely, also the little baby clinging to the mom.
+In the next photos you can see the red part of the colobus monkey and, if you look closely, also the little baby clinging to the mom.

 I was able to get some better photos of the blue monkey than I those I had taken on the mainland.
-In the final pictures, it was very intent on not sharing the fruit.
-In the 6th picture, it looks like monkeys don’t like seeds either.
+The monkey in the final pictures was very intent on not sharing the fruit.
+Looking closely at the 6th picture, it looks like monkeys don’t like seeds either.

-Some more pictures.
+Here are some more shots of the colobus monkeys.
 I only include the last one to show size and how unintimidated they were by people.
-Some people had to be severely admonished not to feed or pet them.
+The guide on our walk through the forest severely admonished a few people not to feed or pet them.

-We also visited a butterfly farm where they raise and release butterflies.
+We also visited a butterfly farm where they raise and then release 4 types of local butterflies.
 This was a marvelous project involving community people in the preservation of the species.
 Every night they open the tent to let the butterflies out to go procreate.
 The people in the community are paid for bringing in caterpillars and eggs.
 There are always many pupating in cages and then let free to fly around in the large tent area.
 Later that day they are freed.

 Also fun in that same place was a chameleon enclosure.
 What strange and wonderful creatures with their ability to look in 2 directions at once.